DQC1 as an Open Quantum System: Unitality of DQC1 Channels

 by completeness of the energy eigenbasis and unitarity of $V$, we have that $\mathcal{E}\left(\cdot\right)$ is a unital channel for any \textbf{DQC1} algorithm.
 This is our first result.

 To understand the origin of unitality we can consider instead the register to be in an arbitrary mixed state giving

 where now we are unable to use the completeness relation unless $b_j$ is either constant, as in the case of a maximally mixed state, or has only a single non-zero contribution, as in the case of the ancillary qubits being in the ground state.
 The unitality of \textbf{DQC1} channels thus emerges as a result of the environment, i.e. the ancillary register found in the maximally mixed state and property 1 of this complexity class.
-We provide some further details regarding the origin of unitality in an algorithmic setting in Appendix~\ref{sec:Unitality}.
+We explore unitality for more general quantum circuits in Appendix~\ref{sec:Unitality}, in particular communicating that any circuit involving separable unitaries across a register of qubits, such as local rotations - can be described by a unital channel.
+In this sense unital channels capture the dynamics of a relevant component of quantum computation.
+This further investigation shows that the dynamics of non-separable i.e. entangling unitaries is more complex since the unitality of the dynamics is dependent both on the state of the environment, and so the choice of bipartition across the register, and also the unitary carried out.

 To summarise, \textbf{DQC1} algorithms encode all relevant computational information in the state of the logical qubit and this is the only qubit which is measured as described by property 3.
 In light of this, it is relevant to examine the evolution of this qubit throughout this quantum information process.
 We have shown that the dynamics of this evolution is unital.
-In the proceeding sections, we will apply this fact to the examine the thermodynamics and energetics of this complexity class and specifically of the trace estimation algorithm.
+In the following sections, we will apply this fact to the examine the thermodynamics and energetics of this complexity class and specifically of the trace estimation algorithm.